actionquake/distrib/releasenotes/AQtion v1.3 Release Notes.md

   - Replaced footstep sound effects
     - Larger variety of footstep and hard landing sounds are now available with the toggle `cl_enhanced_footsteps`
   - Replaced damage sound effects (fall, hit, death sounds)
-  - Replaced grenade explosion effects
+  - Replaced grenade bounce sound and explosion effects
   - Replaced smoke model and skin (bullets hitting wall effect)
+  - Replaced medkit (did you know Action Quake used a medkit, if enabled?)
   - Replaced dozens of ambient map sounds
   - Added a bunch of new player skins
   - New gib and on-ground item models (big thanks to the Reaction 3 team!)